Home/NBA

 ADVERTISEMENT

 Apart from the third annual Mamba League Invitational basketball tournament, dozens of new murals across Los Angeles were revealed.
 One of them at Redondo Beach features him in Dodgers gear.
-Another display was at the Pacific Wheel at the Santa Monica Pier.
+Another display was at the Pacific Wheel on the Santa Monica Pier.

 Kobe mural artist keeps his word